-In connection with the Company's Management Services Agreement (the "MSA") with Fortress for the three and six months ended June 30, 2022 and 2021, respectively, expenses related to the MSA are recorded 50% in research and development expenses and 50% in general and administrative expenses in the Unaudited Statements of Operations.
-For the three months ended June 30, 2022 and 2021, the Company recorded expense of \$0.3 million and \$0.1 million, respectively, related to this agreement.
-For the six months ended June 30, 2022 and 2021, the Company recorded expense of \$0.5 million and \$0.3 million, respectively, related to this agreement
+In connection with the Company's Management Services Agreement (the "MSA") with Fortress for the three months ended March 31, 2023 and 2022, respectively, expenses related to the MSA are recorded 50% in research and development expenses and 50% in general and administrative expenses in the Unaudited Statements of Operations.
+For the three months ended March 31, 2023 and 2022, the Company recorded expense of \$0.1 million and \$0.3 million, respectively, related to the MSA.

 Under the terms of the Second Amended and Restated Founders Agreement (the "Founders Agreement"), which became effective July 22, 2016, Fortress will receive a grant of shares of our common stock equal to two and one-half percent (2.5%) of the gross amount of any equity or debt financing.
-For the six months ended June 30, 2022, the Company issued 1,133,510 shares of common stock to Fortress, which equaled 2.5% of the gross proceeds of \$5.9 million from the sale of shares of common stock under Mustang's at-the-market offering and \$30 million from the Runway Growth Capital Term Loan.
-For the three months ended June 30, 2022 and 2021, the Company recorded expense of approximately \$0.1 million and \$0.4 million, respectively, in general and administrative expenses related to these shares.
-For the six months ended June 30, 2022 and 2021, the Company recorded expense of approximately \$0.9 million and \$1.6 million, respectively, in general and administrative expenses related to these shares.
+For the three months ended March 31, 2023, the Company issued zero shares of common stock to Fortress under the Founders Agreement.
+For the three months ended March 31, 2023 and 2022, the Company recorded expense of approximately zero and \$0.8 million, respectively, in general and administrative expenses related to these shares.